OpenAXES-IMU/OpenAXES/README.md

 # OpenAXES

-**Hardware design files and source code for an open-access wireless IMU.**
+**Hardware design files and source code for an open-access wireless IMU** developed at the [Institute of Microelectronic Systems](https://www.ims.uni-hannover.de/) at the Leibniz University Hannover, Germany.

-The OpenAXES IMU is open-source hardware, which means that you are allowed to modify, share, or sell the design, **if** you adhere to the respecitive licenses (see [LICENSE.txt](/LICENSE.txt) for details).
+The OpenAXES IMU is open-source hardware licensed under the CERN-OHL-S-v2+.
+This means that you are allowed to modify, share, or sell the design, **if** you adhere to the respecitive licenses (see section [License](#license) or [LICENSE.txt](/LICENSE.txt) for details).

-If you use the OpenAXES project (or parts of it) in scientific work, please see the [Citation](#Citation) section below.
+If you use the OpenAXES project (or parts of it) in scientific work, please see the [Citation](#citation) section below.

-This project is developed at the [Institute of Microelectronic Systems](https://www.ims.uni-hannover.de/) at the Leibniz University Hannover, Germany.

 ## Hardware